Super Channel (Canadian TV channel): Background and pre-launch

-Super Channel was launched on November 2, 2007, on Bell Satellite TV.

-Bankruptcy and Reemergence
+Bankruptcy

-Super Channel's parent company, Allarco Entertainment, entered into the Companies' Creditors Arrangement Act on June 18, 2009.
+Two years after Super Channel's launch, parent company, Allarco Entertainment entered into the Companies' Creditors Arrangement Act on June 18, 2009.
 On August 31, 2010, its creditors unanimously approved a restructuring plan for the company under the act.
 The restructuring plan, which needed approval of the court, was later approved.

 On May 26, 2016, Allarco filed for bankruptcy a second time.
-The next round of submissions to the court are due April 21, 2017 meaning the creditor protection is still open.
-As part of this process 96 of the 135 licensed content agreements were terminated.
+The next round of submissions to the court were due on April 21, 2017.
+As part of this process 96 of the 135 licensed content agreements for Super Channel were terminated.

 On February 15, 2017, it was announced that a Canadian version of Ginx TV would launch as a replacement for one of Super Channel's multiplex channels.
 Replacing Super Channel 4, Ginx eSports TV Canada launched on May 4, 2017, with a live Canadian edition of The Bridge, a late night talk show.

 On February 22, 2017, Super Channel announced it had acquired the Canadian broadcast rights to the Legends Football League, as part of a three-year deal in which Super Channel will be the exclusive Canadian broadcaster of all LFL games through the 2019 season.
-The LFL will be used to launch the "Super Channel SPORTS" sub-brand that will be used for all sporting events and sports-themed programming.
+The LFL will be used to launch the "Super Channel Sports" sub-brand that will be used for all sporting events and sports-themed programming.
 Super Channel 1 debuted LFL Football Night on April 22, 2017.

-On April 4, 2017, Super Channel announced that it would rebrand Super Channel 3 as Super Channel VAULT on April 28, 2017.
+On April 4, 2017, Super Channel announced that it would rebrand Super Channel 3 as Super Channel Vault on April 28, 2017.
 The channel is described as offering programming based on "a collection of hand-picked, fan-favourites, critically-acclaimed films."

+Reemergence

-In 2018, after emerging from creditor protection, Allarco announced the relaunch of Super Channel with the rebranding of SC1 and SC2 as Super Channel Fuse and Super Channel Heart & Home and the service adopting the Super Channel Entertainment Network branding.
+In 2018, after emerging from creditor protection, Allarco announced the relaunch of Super Channel with the rebranding of SC1 and SC2 as Super Channel Fuse and Super Channel Heart & Home, and the service adopting the "Super Channel Entertainment Network" branding.

-In 2020, the service announced a partnership with the Canadian Film Festival, and broadcast the films that had been slated to premiere at the festival prior to its cancellation due to the COVID-19 pandemic in Canada.
+In 2020, the service announced a partnership with the Canadian Film Festival to broadcast the films that had been slated to premiere at the festival prior to its cancellation due to the COVID-19 pandemic in Canada.

+In 2023, Super Channel would expand into streaming media with launch of Super Channel+ via Roku in September, and the Super Channel Uncovered and Super Channel Hearties FAST channels in October.

+On September 4, 2024, Ginx eSports TV Canada was replaced by Super Channel Quest, a new channel focused primarily on documentaries and factual television; the new channel subsumes most of the docuseries that were aired by Super Channel Fuse, aside from true crime programs.
+Some Ginx programming will continue to air on Quest.
+Allarco stated that the channel would launch with a 100% Canadian content schedule.

+In March 2025, the network updated its logo to include a maple leaf, and adopted the new slogan "Canadian, Always", in a move to emphasize its broadcasting of Canadian programming.